13 Jul Five Ws with the TIAs Finalists: GameChanger: Diversity and Inclusion

 Who: WealthBar (now CI Direct Investing) was founded by Tea and Chris Nicola in 2013, motivated by the need to democratize the investment process and make accessing investing information easier and more intuitive for Canadians.
 “We wanted to empower people to take control of their investments,” explains Tea Nicola, Co-founder and CEO.
 “Whether you have one-dollar or a million dollars, your investment experience matters and is important.
 That’s a core purpose and driver for us.
 To democratize the investing process; not just the wealthy should be able to invest in their financial future.”
 (Visit WealthBar’s careers page here).

-When: Founders Tea and Chris Nicola pioneered the robo-advisor model in Canada in 2013, and WealthBar has been growing ever since.
+When: Founders Tea and Chris Nicola launched the company as WealthBar in 2013, and has been growing it ever since.
 Now a team of over 40 employees, a mix of financial advisors, creative professionals, and senior leadership, WealthBar continues to invest in their humans who power the robo-adviser in order to better serve Canadians.

 “We’re very proud of our 4.6 star rating on Glassdoor,” explains Danielle Klassen, Senior Manager, Communications.
 “It shows our investment into creating an environment our team loves.
 We’re also proud of the successes of our employees and love celebrating our wins.
 Tea, for example, has been recognized on multiple occasions by the Women in Wealth Management Awards.
 Most recently, she was a finalist in the Woman Innovator of the Year category; we love to celebrate our team.”